nylas-samples/localize_emails_python_chatgpt/README.md

 This sample will show you to localize your emails using ChatGPT and mail merge templates.

-You can follow along step-by-step in our blog post ["Localize Your Emails With ChatGPT and Python"](https://www.nylas.com/blog/localize-your-emails-with-chatgpt-and-python/).

 ## Setup

 ### System dependencies